pokt-network/gateway-server/docs/node-selection.md

 # POKT Gateway Node Selection

+## Node Selection System Architecture

-## Session Management
+## Session "Priming"

-The gateway kit server under the hood will asynchronously call a POKT full node for a session and cache the session.
+The gateway kit server under the hood will asynchronously "prime" sessions by calling a POKT full node for a session and cache the session for each app stake.
-Caching is an optimization given that a session only changes periodically (4 blocks/60 mins).
+Caching is an optimization given that a session only changes periodically (4 blocks/60 mins) and prevents multiple round trips for each request we serve since session metadata is required per request.

 ![gateway-server-session-cache.png](resources%2Fgateway-server-session-cache.png)